youngDevOps/youngDevOps/README.md

 # Hi!
 I'm Ethan Sumner :)

-* 🤵 Currently working as a Cloud Solutions Architect at Microsoft within the UK Customer Success Unit.
+* 🤵 Currently working as a Manager at Cognizant
 * 💻 My main Specialisms are FinOps and Serverless
 * 🙌 I am currently trying to Learn Go, Kubernetes and High Performance Computing